benmvp/slides/2024/connecttech/nextjs.md

   - I ideally wouldn't use it for this
   - SEO is too important & the client needs to see _something_ quickly
 - Instead, full CSR is great for UIs like highly-interactive, user-specific dashboards
-  - Think Figma or task managers like Asana
+  - Think Figma or task managers like Jira
 - It's also good for pages that rely heavily on browser-based 3rd-party widgets
   - Like embedding a Stripe checkout widget
 - But we'll see in a bit that we can sprinkle CSR within our other rendering strategies